backdrop-contrib/materialize/README.md

 MATERIALIZE
 ---------------------

-Materialize is a "pretty" theme for something nice for websites out of the box.
+Materialize is a "pretty" theme that's great for websites out of the box.
-It is pretty heavy and may not be a good base theme.
-It uses:
+It is fairly heavy and may not be good as a base theme.

 - default Backdrop layouts
-- Materialize CSS framework based on Google Material Design for that Android/GMail look
+- Materialize CSS framework is based on Google Material Design for that Android, Gmail feel

 - a single CSS file for casual web developers OR
 - SASS stylesheets using libSASS and Grunt for workflow

-- settings page for serve local style/script files OR
+- settings page to serve local styles/scripts OR
-- serve style/script files from Cloudflare CDN
+- serve styles/script from Cloudflare CDN

-- settings page to manually select which Javascript files/components you want to use OR
+- settings page to manually select which Javascript files/components to use OR
-- you can dig into the code to use .info files and SASS imports instead
+- you can dig into the code to use .info files with SASS imports instead

-- a mobile-friendly menu built in
+- a mobile-friendly menu built-in
 - custom CSS form elements for easier mobile usage
-- through SASS and grunt watch, this theme enables LiveReload which automatically refreshes the page you are working on whenever you make a CSS, SASS or Javascript alteration and save.
-It is basically the same speed of development as directly typing CSS declarations into the browser using something like Firebug or Devtools.
+- SASS with grunt-watch enables LiveReload to automatically refresh pages whenever you make a save to CSS, SASS or JavaScript files.
+Speed of development is comparable with directly typing CSS declarations into tools such as Firebug or Devtools

 - (disabled by default/not tested yet) Bourbon SASS mixins
 - (disabled by default/not tested yet) the Color module UI for changing theme colors